Roof Pitch & Slope Calculator

 How accurate is this calculator?

-The math is exact for the geometry it models — pitch ratio, angle, percentage, and rafter length per unit run all derive from basic trigonometry.
-Real-world accuracy depends on input quality.
-Measure rise and run precisely (level + tape measure works), confirm with multiple measurements if possible, and account for any non-uniform sections of the roof separately.
+The math is exact for the geometry it models.
+Pitch ratio, angle, percentage, and rafter length per unit run all derive from basic trigonometry.
+Real-world accuracy depends on the inputs.
+Measure rise and run precisely (a level and tape measure works), confirm with multiple measurements if possible, and account for non-uniform sections separately.
 For complex roofs with multiple pitches, calculate each plane separately and combine.

 Can I use this calculator with metric measurements?